 Cloud storage: For a fee, you can back up your data online and sync files from your desktop.
 This method doesn’t eliminate physical storage as data can’t be synced to the cloud without a connection.
 Offloading data storage to a centralized service is problematic in other ways, because services have rules and owners and processes which can complicate things.
 For instance, country politics have made it so that Google restricts access to some of its business services in certain countries or regions, such as China, Crimea, Cuba, Iran, Sudan, and Syria.
 Whatever data you have stored with Google Drive, if traveling to any of these countries will not be accessible.
 As conflicts arise, more countries can end up on that list.
 We keep documents we don’t need regular access to on the cloud, with copies on hard disks.

 Hard copies.
 Paper is evidently a stable and widely accessible material, unlike digital devices which are subject to breakages and obsolescence.
 There's a good reason books and other documents from centuries ago are still readable today.
 We like to keep printed copies of websites and other online reference materials, such as grammar guides for writing, or language manuals for coding.
+Our to-do lists and calendars are also on paper.
 Keeping data like this means we always have access and aren't limited to our computer's battery.
 We protect hard copies from moisture and rot, we keep documents in plastic sleeves, or sealed up in plastic boxes.

 External hard drives: A hard drive is the best balance of practical and reliable storage.
 However, hard drives are rated for a limited number of read/write cycles, and can be expected to fail eventually.
 To prevent data loss due to HD failure, it’s a good idea to store the same data across multiple hard drives.